peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

     public EInteger Gcd(EInteger bigintSecond)

-Returns the greatest common divisor of this integer and the given integer.
+Returns the greatest common divisor of this integer and the specified integer.
 The greatest common divisor (GCD) is also known as the greatest common factor (GCF).
 This method works even if either or both integers are negative.

 **Parameters:**